Work and breastfeeding

 Find support is a very important factor.
 Find a friend, a website or a lactation consultant that can help you.

+Breastfeeding and pumping.
 A very common question is how to keep your milk supply up at work.
-The answer is discussed in FAQ #7
+The answer is discussed in What about low milk supply?
+Click here

 Top 10 Pumping Tips